Diet and eating habits

 Losing your sense of smell can be distressing and affect your appetite.

-Nasal rinses are a good way to keep your nose clear.
+Nasal rinses are a good way to keep your nose clear, and are available from larger pharmacies.
 Your GP might prescribe nasal sprays or drops for you.
 It is important to use these in the right way.
+For information on how to take your nasal spray visit www.asthmaandlung.org. uk

-Meditation and breathing exercises can also help your sense of smell.
+Meditation, and breathing mostly through your nose can help your sense of smell.

-The charity AbSent has information and videos on how to use nasal sprays.
-It also publishes other information about loss of smell.
+The charity AbSent has information and videos about how to regain your sense of smell.

 Do you have any comments or concerns about your care?